njwfish/stat236/README.md

 - Recommended: [Sentence Transformers](https://github.com/UKPLab/sentence-transformers) for practical implementation

 Using the `sentence-transformers` library, you can easily encode sentences and compare them to find similar sentences.

+We give a detailed example for both supervised and unsupervised transfer learning in the `transfer_learning.ipynb`.

 **Example Usage:**